 Exercise is also helpful because of its anti-inflammatory effects.
 Uncontrolled inflammation in the intestinal tract leads to ulcerations and symptoms of UC.
 After exercising, you may notice that your condition improves.

-Exercise can also reduce your risk of colon cancer, which is a complication of UC.
+Exercise can also of colon cancer, which is a complication of UC.
 Regular exercise stimulates intestinal contractions and helps food pass through the digestive system quicker, reducing gastrointestinal exposure to carcinogens.

 Some people feel that they don’t have time to exercise.
 But it doesn’t take a lot of time to reap the benefits of a healthy exercise routine.
-In fact, you only need about two and a half hours of moderate-intensity exercise a week.
+In fact, you only need about of moderate-intensity exercise a week.

 There are many different options when it comes to exercise.
 You may find that one works for you and your UC symptoms better than another.